-The scripts were written by developers of Hetzner Online GmbH and are maintained and extended by them.
+The scripts were written by developers of Hetzner Online GmbH, who maintain and extend them.
 The scripts are written in bash and are available in the rescue system.
-They can be used and modified freely.
+You can modify and use them freely.
 Hetzner Online GmbH assumes no liability for any damage caused by changing the scripts and excludes any support for guides that include changes to the script.

-The MySQL Root password on a LAMP Image can be found in the
+You can find the MySQL root password on a LAMP image in the